HandsomePhil/porkcraft/README.md

 - 5,000 items daily at the neutral auction house.

 ## Addons
-Chromiecraft works alongside [Felbite](https://felbite.com/) to ensure all your addon needs are met.
-These include Chromiecraft-specific addons, such as the Deadly Boss Mods designed to work with our tuned raid bosses!
+You can download WOTLK specified addons for Chromiecraft at [Felbite.com](https://felbite.com/).
+Please note that addons may not work or cause errors within your game client.
+No support from Porkcraft admins is provided for addons.

+Addons are installed in the `...\Interface\AddOns` folder.

-###### Made with 🤍 by Phil + James
+###### Made with 🤍 by James + Phil